MaxineXiong/ACME-Dispatcher-Performer-Invoice-Check-Bot-RPA/README.md

 </details>

 <details>
-<summary> Please also follow these steps below to connect your local machine to the UiPath Automation Cloud for deploying this workflow (if desired):
+<summary> Please also follow these steps below to connect your local machine to the UiPath Automation Cloud for accessing the UiPath Orchestrator Queue or deploying this workflow (if desired):
 </summary>

 ***